richardli/vibeCheck/README.md

 > **Interactive R Package Development Assistant**

 _Disclaimer:_ **This package is completely created with vibe coding using Claude**, thus the name of the package.
 I have not checked all function details, except for small things that come up in my experiment.
 It likely contains bugs and unhandled edge cases, but it does what it is designed to do for my specific use case.
 I may vibe-update this package when I need to use it to update my R packages in the future.
+If you want to read about how I vibe coded this package, see [these running thoughts](vibe-coding-thoughts.md).

 **vibeCheck** is a comprehensive toolkit for R package development that combines interactive analysis, automated documentation generation, dependency management, and common R CMD check fixes.
 Built with a clean functional architecture, it provides both a beautiful Shiny interface and powerful command-line tools.